dOrgTech/ID-DAO/README.md

 }
 ```

-### Alchemy
+### Alchemy Identity Verification

-On Alchemy, all of the publicly available proof for an identity is easily displayed within the proposal's UI.
+![](./docs/img/Alchemy-Add-Identity.png)

+In Alchemy, the proposal payload that was prepared in the GoodDollar app is shown in the UI.

+GoodDollar relay + oracle

 Use of "oracles" can be used to determine verification of materials from other sources; for example, this can be an opportunity to add further verification to a user by verifying that personal ID checks have passed from GoodDollar server-side, as well as social media accounts, adding further validity to submitted proposals, and easing the process of having it voted through.

-![](./docs/img/Alchemy-Add-Identity.png)

 ### Scenario Flowchart